PixelCyber/Thor/Anubis/network-en/conditioner.md

-## 用 Network Link Conditioner 来模拟不良网络环境
+## Use Network Link Conditioner to simulate adverse networking environments

-`Network Link Conditioner` 可以用来精确并持续地模拟不良的网络环境。以最大限度地测试你的 App 在各种网络环境下的运作情况。（**别忘了在完成测试后把它关掉！**）
+`Network Link Conditioner` allows Mac and iOS devices to accurately and consistently simulate adverse networking environments.（**just don’t forget to turn it off after you’re done testing!**）

-Network Link Conditioner 可以根据内置的某个预设来改变 iOS 设备的网络环境：
+The Network Link Conditioner can change the network environment of the iOS Simulator according to one of the built-in presets：

 * EDGE
 * 3G